A number of successful businesses have chosen to work closely with us as sponsors. Take a look at some of the case studies below.

 Working with the Port of Dover was an idea which struck a chord with both our organisations and presented a number of really exciting possibilities.
 Becoming a Business Member in 2014 was the start of what would become an epic journey for both parties.

-Last year the Port of Dover became sponsors of War Horse at The Marlowe, a project which inspires us in a number of ways, and especially in the lead up to 2018 and 100 years since Armistice.
+The Port of Dover became sponsors of War Horse at The Marlowe, a project which inspires us in a number of ways, and especially in the lead up to 2018 and 100 years since Armistice.
 Dover’s Marine Railway (closed as a station since the 1980s) was a departure point for British troops from 1914 and later became the primary site for returning injured soldiers and the famous Edith Cavell hospital train.
 The Unknown Warrior arrived at the station in 1920.

 "The Port of Dover is delighted to be working with The Marlowe by sponsoring War Horse, a production which resonates with its heritage and role the Port played during WW1.
 We look forward to working with The Marlowe to create what promises to be an exciting and unique community event in 2018."